The first step in creating device is to clearly define its manifest.

-After clicking Save button you will finalise the process, and the template will be listed on the Device templates page.
+After clicking Save button you will finalise the process, and the manifest will be listed on the Device manifest page.

-Apart from adding all the sensors, actuators, and alarms, you have can remotely configure the device by following the same procedure.
-Configurations consist of set of commands sent to the embedded software e.g. changing heartbeat or WiFi credentials.
+Apart from adding all the sensors, actuators, and alarms, you have the possibility to remotely configure the device by following the same procedure.
+Configurations consist of a set of commands sent to the embedded software e.g. changing heartbeat or WiFi credentials.

 A device has to support the use of commands for specific parameters, otherwise this feature cannot be used.

-Click the button and start adding configuration parameters:
+Click on the button and start adding configuration parameters:

 - Parameter name

-- Description (giving more details about configuration parameter including meaning and unit if it exists)
+- Description (giving more details about configuration parameter including meaning and unit if exists)

 - Reference (unique parameter identifier for a device used as a contract with the Platform when exchanging data, meaning that device has to be configured to send the data with the same parameter reference, e.g. T)